 If illness, travel problems or other extenuating circumstances arise, we appreciate a phone call as soon as possible so that we can make use of the office time for another patient and reschedule your appointment.

-Missed appointments (without a phone call): Due to historical issues with no shows slowing patient access, a no show – short cancellation fee of $100 has been instituted to limit this.
+Missed appointments (without a phone call): Due to historical issues with no shows slowing patient access, a no show fee has been instituted.
 If you have to cancel for any reason, please call the office at least 48 hrs prior to your scheduled appointment to avoid this cancellation fee.

 Referral letters will be returned to the referring doctor with a note stating that the appointment was not attended.
 Rescheduling will usually require another referral letter.